|

 world.

-first Prize was awarded on March 29, 1985 to Nelson Mandela then in jail.
-So, Beatrice Mtetwa is the first African Prize Winner since Nelson
+awarded on March 29, 1985 to Nelson Mandela then in jail.
+So, Beatrice Mtetwa is

-Mandela jailed in 1985.
+the first African Prize Winner since Nelson Mandela jailed in 1985.

 The Ludovic-Trarieux International Human Rights Prize created in 1984 is